I am a researcher and data scientist

-I am a political scientist who specializes in the study of International Relations and interests in politics, conflict, development, and diplomacy.
+I am a researcher and data scientist with training in the field of International Relations and interests in politics, conflict, development, and diplomacy.
 I am currently a Lecturer at Baylor University in Waco, Texas.
 Previously, I have taught at the George Washington University in Washington, D.C.
 Previously, I spent three years as an Assistant Professor at the Jindal School of International Affairs at O.P.
 Jindal Global University in Sonipat, India, and the University of Southern California in Los Angeles, CA.

 I am Hungarian by origin, French by birth, American by education, and also spent formative years in Cambodia and Tanzania.
 I received my B.A. from Dartmouth College in 2006, my M.A. from King’s College London in 2007, and my Ph.D. from the University of Southern California in 2016 for a dissertation titled Taking Orders from Brussels?
 External Actors and Regional Organizations in the Developing World.